US History Series 1: The Colonies to the Civil War$180

 Recommended Ages: 12-17

-Start Date: Class runs for 12 weeks.
-Students have 2 weeks after the last class is posted to complete the course.
-No live classes- do the lesson plans on YOUR schedule.
+Start Date: September 6, 2022.
+Course consists of 12 lesson plans.
+Students have 2 weeks after the last lesson is posted to complete the course.
+No live classes — view the lessons on YOUR schedule.

 This class will be focused primarily on early American history.
 It will be starting with the prehistoric beginnings of the continent and shifting quickly into some American Indian life.
 When the first two colonies are introduced, the class will begin to take off.
 We will be analyzing these starting settlements and the consequences of their differences and similarities.
 These colonies will be the focal point of the class as we study through the rest of early American history.
 The motivations, push-pull factors, successes, failures, and early dealings with the Native Americans will all be studied during the section on the colonies.
 All of these factors will lay the foundations for the early schisms between the North and the South and the Civil War itself.